mascondante/AceD/README.md

 * TxHash: **First value from Step 6**
 * Output index:  **Second value from Step 6** It can be **0** or **1**
 9. Click OK and exit the Wallet.
-10. Open AceD Core Wallet, go to **Masternode Tab**.
+10. Open GLPM Core Wallet, go to **Masternode Tab**.
 If you tab is not shown, please enable it from: **Settings - Options - Wallet - Show Masternodes Tab**
 11. Click **Update status** to see your node.
 If it is not shown, close the wallet and start it again.
 10. Click **Start All** or **Start Alias**
 11. If you are not able to see your **Masternode**, try to close and open your desktop wallet.